+Assumptions Rationale & Source

+Conservative Care

-Assumptions Rationale & Source Conservative Care Back Pain estimated from VAS Fritzell, 2001 AT values reported in tables and statistical analysis based on ITT.
-ITT values are estimated from AT values reported in tables on entire population and characteristics of crossover patients Control for differences in back pain and back function in patients who crossover to other intervention Interdisciplinary Rehabilitation Back function adjusted for baseline in conservative care group in Swedish Lumbar Spine Study (Fritzell, 2001) based on measured ODI.
-Dufour, 2010 Control for baseline differences Crossovers from interdisciplinary rehabilitation to fusion were assumed to occur in the same proportion as crossovers from conservative care to fusion.
-Control for differences in crossovers between study populations.
+Back Pain estimated from VAS Fritzell, 2001

+AT values reported in tables and statistical analysis based on ITT.
+ITT values are estimated from AT values reported in tables on entire population and characteristics of crossover patients Control for differences in back pain and back function in patients who crossover to other intervention

+Interdisciplinary Rehabilitation

+Back function adjusted for baseline in conservative care group in Swedish Lumbar Spine Study (Fritzell, 2001) based on measured ODI Dufour, 2010 Control for baseline differences

+Crossovers from interdisciplinary rehabilitation to fusion were assumed to occur in the same proportion as crossovers from conservative care to fusion Fritzell, 2001

 Back function reported for AT and ITT analysis.
-Back Pain SF-36 BP adjustment for AT and ITT based on VAS change in AT and ITT analyses.
-VAS but not SF-36 BP reported in ITT and AT analyses.
-Fusion Back Pain estimated from VAS AT values reported.
-ITT values estimated from AT values and crossovers.
-Fritzell, 2001
+Back Pain SF-36 BP adjustment for AT and ITT based on VAS change in AT and ITT analyses Fritzell, 2001; VAS but not SF-36 BP reported in ITT and AT analyses

+Fusion

+Back Pain estimated from VAS Fritzell, 2001

+AT values reported.
+ITT values estimated from AT values and crossovers Control for differences in back pain and back function in patients who crossover to other intervention